datacommonsorg/data/scripts/biomedical/ICTV_Taxonomy/README.md

 The GenBank Accession number for a VirusGenomeSegment was tacked onto the corresponding VirusIsolate dcid to generate a unique VirusGenomeSegment dcid (i.e. <VirusIsolate_dcid><GenBankAccession>).

 ####Illegal Characters
 Only ASCII characters are allowed to be used in dcids.
-Additionally, the following characters are illegal to be included in the dcid: :, ;, <space>, [, ], -, –, ‘, #.
-They were replaced in place with the following characters specified below:
+Additionally, a number of characters that are illegal to include in the dcid were replaced in place with the following characters specified below:

 | Illegal Character | Replacement Character |
 | ----------------- | --------------------- |